look/query-parser/tutorial/build_a_query_parser.md

 }
 ```

-Once you have defined your parse tree, you can create a [Parslet::Transform]() to convert the parse tree into an abstract syntax tree; or in our case, an object that knows how to convert itself to the Elasticsearch query DSL.
+Once you have defined your parse tree, you can create a [Parslet::Transform](http://www.rubydoc.info/gems/parslet/Parslet/Transform) to convert the parse tree into an abstract syntax tree; or in our case, an object that knows how to convert itself to the Elasticsearch query DSL.

-A Parlet::Transform defines rules for matching part of the parse tree and converting it to something else.
+A `Parslet::Transform` defines rules for matching part of the parse tree and converting it to something else.
 Walking up from the leaf nodes, the entire tree is consumed.
 For this parse tree, the transformation is simple: match a `:term` Hash and convert it to a String, then match an array of terms and instantiate a `TermQuery` object:

     {{code="term_parser.rb:10-14"}}